k-farruh/academic-kickstart/content/authors/k_farruh/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Data scientist with 4+ years of experience executing data‐driven solutions to increase efficiency, accuracy.
+bio: I am a data scientist with 4+ years of experience executing data‐driven solutions to increase efficiency and algorithms' accuracy.
 I have a deep driven passion for software, database, and data science.

 interests:
 - Deep learning